Aerial archaeology: Homs, Syria

-In Homs, Syria we can see an interesting use of different types of satellite imagery in combination.
-The site is based in an area notorious for its difficulties surrounding archaeological survey, making it a perfect candidate for aerial reconnaissance.
-Issues involve, the diversity of terrain which can hide sites.
+Homs, Syria provides an example of how different types of satellite imagery can be used in combination.
+The site is based in an area notorious for its difficulties surrounding archaeological survey, as the diversity of terrain makes the detection of archaeological sites difficult.
+As a result, Homs is a perfect candidate for aerial reconnaissance.
 Modern agriculture often obscures remains through practices such as deep ploughing (which removes many levees and low-lying sites from the archaeological record).
 Furthermore, vegetation of different types/densities frequently disguises sites, impeding site visibility.

-The Homs projects combined the usage of CORONA, LANDSAT, IKONOS, and Quickbird imagery to observe "long-term human and environmental interactions" and, more broadly, to assess the landscape, over an area of 630 km2 that had no prior database of remains or aerial photography.
+The Homs projects combined the usage of CORONA, LANDSAT, IKONOS, and Quickbird imagery to observe "long-term human and environmental interactions" and, more broadly, to assess the landscape, over an area of 630 quare kilometres that had no prior database of remains or aerial photography.
 Through fieldwork, the different applications and abilities of these satellite imagery techniques were revealed, highlighting the importance of using multiple methods of archaeological investigation together.

-The LANDSAT imagery fell short when used for site detection and mapping, due to its lower resolution compared to Quickbird and IKONOS, but was most successful at characterising the environment and visualising rates of change.
+The LANDSAT imagery fell short when used for site detection and mapping, due to its lower resolution compared to Quickbird and IKONOS, but was most successful at characterizing the environment and visualizing rates of change.

 CORONA imagery successfully detected single-period sites, which could not be detected by IKONOS.
 Furthermore, CORONA imagery assisted in exposing ancient field systems, and crop marks within fields, revealing early watercourses.

 In this instance, visual detection and interpretation of satellite imagery proved more useful than processing LANDSAT imagery.

 Through interpretation archaeological sites were identified as tells with low-relief soil markings, "with remains ranging from small walls less than 1 m wide to large multi period settlements."
 The projects as a whole demonstrated how valuable aerial archaeology is to archaeological survey, especially across terrains where other techniques are not possible.